Peter Walker (actor)

 Peter Thomas Walker (born July 24, 1927) is an American film, stage and television actor.
-Born in Mineola, New York, he appeared in over 30 films and television programs, and was known for his appearance as Sam in the anthology television series The Twilight Zone in the episode "A World of Difference".
-Walker was also a performer at the Avondale Playhouse.
+Born in Mineola, New York, he appeared in over 30 films and television programs, and is best known for playing district attorney Leonardo Durgin in the American soap opera television series Somerset.

+Walker originally performed at the Avondale Playhouse.
 He later worked as a photographer and sculptor.
 He played the Narrator/Mysterious Man in the 1st National Tour of the musical Into the Woods.